hickst/qmtools-support/README.md

 ### 1. Checkout the QMTools Support project (ONCE)

 Git `clone` this project somewhere within your "home" area and enter the cloned project directory.

-For example:
+***Note**: As an alternative to cloning, you can download (and then unzip) the project from the project page at GitHub using the green `Code` button.*

+To `clone` this project from GitHub:
 ```
   > cd /Users/janedoe/work
   > git clone https://github.com/hickst/qmtools-support.git qmtools